 Generally a movie has to take a book and cut out every second page, in anything longer than a short story they often just take the title page.
-In this manner they can squeeze all the wonder and joy of a novel into 90 minutes of unrelated drivel.
-TV doesn’t run for 90 minutes, it has much longer to develop characters, story arcs, plot, and in jokes that you wonder about enough to read the director’s blog to understand what the hell is going on.
+In this manner, they can squeeze all the wonder and joy of a novel into 90 minutes of unrelated drivel.
+TV doesn’t run for 90 minutes, it has much longer to develop characters, story arcs, plot, and in-jokes that you wonder about enough to read the director’s blog to understand what the hell is going on.
 As a result TV and the novel can have a lot in common.

 I say that TV can have a lot in common with a novel, not that it always does, as that would be assuming that a novel writer could get away with a procedural crime drama that is always solved by identifying semen left at the crime scene.
-So the shows that do actually rise to great heights tend to be few and far between, or they get canceled by a network executive who realises that the show may actually be interesting – yes Fox, I’m still pissed about Firefly!
+So the shows that do actually rise to great heights tend to be few and far between, or they get cancelled by a network executive who realises that the show may actually be interesting – yes Fox, I’m still pissed about Firefly!

 So what are the good TV shows I’m talking about?
-Well lets go with a list shall we?
+Well, let’s go with a list, shall we?

 Read the short story that Justified is based upon here.